uihilab/HLM-Web/standard/README.md

 The current implementation uses an asynchronous RK4 integrator, with a dense method interpolation scheme for between-step approximations.
 This solver was tailored specifically to solve large systems of ordinary differential equations with a directed tree structure.
 Though this solver was tailored to hydrological problems, any problem with this structure could be solved using this solver.

-## Acknowledgements
-This project is developed by the [University of Iowa Hydroinformatics Lab (UIHI Lab)](https://hydroinformatics.uiowa.edu/).

-## References
-(in manuscript) Gregory Ewing, Ricardo Mantilla, Witold Krajewski, & Ibrahim Demir.
-Interactive Hydrological Modelling and Simulation on Client-Side Web Systems: An Educational Case Study.